Published: Feb 06, 2023

 It’s best to avoid underpaid claims completely or at least minimize them.
 Sometimes you will have claims that must be appealed.
 Being proactive about your coding practices can head off most of your difficulties before appeal becomes necessary.

 Make sure your coding system is updated with all current classifications.
 There are five systems in use now: ICD-10, CPT, HCPCS, CDT, and NDC.
 Your coding software should integrate with your CMS platform so that invoicing can be carried out directly from your database.
+Every year, the AMA updates, deletes and adds hundreds of codes

 • Know what you should be paid.
 Be aware of what the contracted payment should have been, even if the billed amount is correct.
+If your staff lacks the time to compare every payment coming in to the amount listed in the payer contract, consider contract management software.
+This software ingests, digitizes, and analyzes every reimbursement, flagging you should there be an underpayment.

 • Appeal all denials and underpayments immediately.
 Don’t wait to discuss or review your own paperwork.
 Instead, get your appeal going as soon as the denial arrives.
+Payers are quick to cite timeline misses as legitimate reasons to deny or underpay again.

 • Use ERISA.
 The Employee Retirement Income Security Act is a federal law that covers self-paid plans and employee retirement accounts.
 It also has rules regarding underpayment appeals.

-Your CMS should flag all denials and underpayments as soon as they come in so they can be promptly addressed.
-You should also create a system to review the causes of denials and underpayments so errors can be corrected.
+Create a system to review the causes of denials and underpayments so errors can be corrected.

 When it’s time for a contract to be negotiated or renegotiated, be sure that any amounts discussed will give full coverage to the patient’s care and still leave a sufficient profit margin for costs and expenses.
 If your legal department handles contract negotiations, make your needs and desires known early and often.
+If you’re handling these discussions yourself, refer to our contract negotiation guide here

-Software and Technology
+Software and technology

-Medical coding software takes all the information entered from a patient chart and converts them into the universal codes required by insurance companies for billing purposes.
+Medical coding software takes all the information entered from a patient chart and converts it into the universal codes required by insurance companies for billing purposes.
 Therefore, all coding systems must use identical codes so that a procedure at one facility is paid the same at another.

 The software automatically translates text-to-codes with artificial intelligence (AI) assistance.
 AI solutions help the software analyze doctor and nurse notes, extract diagnoses and treatments, autocorrect erroneous code entries, and automate recurring billing entries.
-AI can also be programmed to flag repeated errors for external correction.
+Automation and AI can also be programmed to flag repeated errors for external correction.

-Professional Organizations and Training
+Professional organizations and training

 The American Association of Professional Coders (AAPC) is the nation’s largest organization for the certification and education of medical coders, billers, documentation specialists, and other IT professionals.
 AAPC offers inpatient and outpatient coding, billing, documentation management, and coding instruction certification.